 Energy-efficient outdoor lighting

 Controls.
 Occupancy sensors and timers can save energy without compromising safety or security.
 Occupancy sensors activate all or some of the lights in an area when pedestrians or vehicles approach.
-For facilities with defined hours of operation, timers can switch lights on and off or dim them according to a set schedule.
+For facilities with defined hours of operation, timers can switch lights on and off, or dim them according to a set schedule.
 LEDs, with their instant-start and dimming capabilities, are an excellent fit for integration with lighting controls.

-As with any investment, it is important to evaluate each technology and your specific lighting and security requirements before making a decision.
+Evaluate each technology and your specific lighting and security requirements before making a decision.
 Check with local government officials about lighting regulations before exploring any lighting project; many local governments have adopted ordinances that define light level and types.